openfoamtutorials/OpenFOAM_Tutorials_/GmshBasic2/README.md

-Making Meshes for OpenFOAM with Gmsh, Part 2: Conversion from Gmsh to OpenFOAM
+Making Meshes for OpenFOAM with Gmsh, Part 2: Extrusions and Conversion to OpenFOAM Format

 DESCRIPTION:
-Here we will make a simple cube unstructured mesh and use the OpenFOAM mesh conversion utility for Gmsh.
+Here we will make a simple cube mesh  by extrusion from a 2D sqaure mesh.
+Then we will export the mesh to a file and use the OpenFOAM mesh conversion utility to import it into a dummy case.

 OUTLINE:
-Make a cube mesh in Gmsh with a simple script.
+Make a 2D square mesh.
+Extrude the 2D mesh to create a 3D mesh.
+Define the volume and surfaces so that OpenFOAM can recognize them.
-Create the mesh using the command line.
+Create the mesh by exporting it to a file with the command line.
 Convert the mesh with the command-line OpenFOAM mesh conversion utility.